Our 2016 hotel recommendations are sorted by area:

 Fraser Suites Sydney is located within a 42-level tower in the city’s shopping district and just a short distance from Darling Harbour.

-A choice of studio, one- and two-bedroom furnished apartments are offered.
-Apartment facilities include a designer kitchen (refrigerator, kettle, microwave, laundry facilities, etc.), modern bathrooms, comfortable beds and a living space that features a 32″ LCD TV with cable channels and free WiFi.
+A choice of studio, one- and two-bedroom apartments are offered.
+Facilities include a designer kitchen (fridge, kettle, microwave, laundry facilities, etc.), modern bathrooms, comfortable beds and a living space that features a 32″ LCD cable TV and free WiFi.
 The higher floors have jaw-dropping city views.

 Some rates include a buffet breakfast served in the Mezzanine Lounge.
 There is a gym with cardiovascular and resistance machines, free weights, a heated 20-metre indoor pool, spa and sauna.